 Cook your pork butt at 225°F for about 1.5 hours per pound.
 During the first three hours, the meat will absorb most of the smoke, so keeping the lid or door closed is crucial.
 Use a digital thermometer to monitor the pork’s temperature.

-The pork butt is ready when it reaches an internal temperature of 195°F to 205°F. However, many pitmasters prefer to take it up to 225°F to ensure all the connective tissue melts into gelatin, resulting in a juicy, tender pork butt that’s easy to pull apart.
+The pork butt is ready when its internal temperature reaches 195°F to 205°F. Many pitmasters prefer to take it all the way to 205°F to ensure all the connective tissue has fully melted into gelatin, resulting in pork that pulls apart easily.

 My Favorite Wood Pellets to Use For Smoking Pork?

-When smoking pulled pork, it’s best to use pecan, hickory, or fruitwood pellets like cherry or applewood.
+When smoking pulled pork, it’s best to use pecan, hickory, or fruitwood pellets, such as cherry or applewood.
 Avoid using mesquite alone, as its strong flavor can overpower the pork.
 Mix mesquite with a milder wood for a more balanced flavor if you want to use mesquite.

 📌 Did you try this recipe?